-I am an Associate Professor in the Department of Political Science at the University of Nebraska-Lincoln.
+I am an Associate Professor in the Department of Political Science at the University of Nebraska-Lincoln and Director of the Forsythe Family Program on Human Rights and Humanitarian Affairs.
 My research interests are in international relations, human rights and international law.
 My book, Domestic Politics and International Human Rights Tribunals: The Problem of Compliance, was published by Cambridge University Press (February 2014) as part of the Cambridge Studies in International and Comparative Law Series.
-My research has also appeared or is forthcoming in The European Journal of International Relations, Foreign Policy Analysis, Human Rights Quarterly, Human Rights Review, International Interactions and other outlets.
+My research has also appeared or is forthcoming in The European Journal of International Relations, Foreign Policy Analysis, Human Rights Quarterly, Human Rights Review, International Interactions, The Journal of Human Rights and other outlets.
 I am also the co-editor of State Responses to Human Security: At Home and Abroad, which was published by Routledge Press in November 2013.

 I am now working on a new book project on the backlash to international criminal tribunals, as well as a set of co-authored projects on overlapping international human rights institutions.
 I am also working with colleagues at UNL on a series of papers on the nexus between human rights and public opinion.
 Click on the Research tab, above, to learn more about my research interests.

 I am a member of the executive committee of the Inter-American Human Rights Network, an interdisciplinary community of researchers focused on the Inter-American Human Rights System.
-I also currently serve as the Vice Chair and Program Co-Chair of the International Studies Association Human Rights Section and Social Media Coordinator of the Human Rights Section of the American Political Science Association.
+I also currently serve as the Vice Chair and and Chair Elect of the International Studies Association Human Rights Section and have previously served as the Social Media Coordinator of the Human Rights Section of the American Political Science Association.

 I received my Ph.D. in 2010 from the Department of Political Science at the University of Wisconsin-Madison.
 While in graduate school, I had research fellowships at the Carr Center for Human Rights Policy at Harvard University and the School of Human Rights Research at Utrecht University in Utrecht, the Netherlands.
 Before starting my graduate work at the University of Wisconsin, I attended Middlebury College in Middlebury, VT.
 I graduated suma cum laude from Middlebury with a B.A. in History and Spanish in 2004.